piraeusdatastore/piraeus-operator/docs/explanation/deletion-policies.md

 In order to keep potential fail-over times short, Piraeus Datastore performs the following steps during evacuation:

 1. Piraeus Datastore searches for PersistentVolumes (PVs) that:
-    *   Are attached on the Node to be evacuated and marks them with `wait-for-reattach.evacuation.piraeus.io/<node-name>` annotation.
+    *   Have a replica on the Node to be evacuated and marks them with `wait-for-reattach.evacuation.piraeus.io/<node-name>` annotation.
 It will later use this annotation to wait for the PV to be reattached.
+The value of the annotation is `true` if the volume is currently attached on the node, `false` otherwise.
     *   If the PV has a `linstor.csi.linbit.com/evacuation-action` annotation or the storage class has the `property.linstor.csi.linbit.com/Aux/linstor.csi.linbit.com/evacuation-action` parameter set, the value is used to determine the evacuation action.
 Possible actions are: